 That Teaching BIT

-Our roots are in paddlesports, and that’s where many of our examples come from.
-But the teaching craft is universal.
-What makes a lesson “click” in kayaking is the same process that creates breakthroughs in climbing, archery, or music.
-If you teach, this program is for you.
+Our roots are in paddlesports, but the principles apply anywhere — climbing, archery, music, or any discipline where teaching matters.
+What makes a lesson “click” in kayaking is the same process that creates breakthroughs in any field.

 TTB Courses

-PHASE 1
+• PHASE 1

 THE WHY & HOW